Etiology and PathogenesisTop

 Diagnosis of HPV infections is established on the basis of clinical features.
 If HPV-associated malignancy is suspected, cytologic and histologic examinations should be performed.
 HPV cannot be cultured or inoculated in animals.

-Sexually active women should be screened for cervical cancer with regular Pap smears, which are followed by colposcopy in case of abnormal microscopic findings (low- or high-grade intraepithelial dysplasia).
-Testing for high-risk HPV types may be used as an adjunct to cytology screening.
-In men presenting with anogenital warts it is necessary to perform anoscopy.
+Sexually active individuals with a cervix should be regularly screened for cervical cancer with an HPV DNA detection test, cytology (Papanicolaou test) followed by colposcopy in the case of abnormal microscopic findings (low-grade or high-grade intraepithelial dysplasia), or some combination of these tests.
+In individuals presenting with anogenital warts it is necessary to perform anoscopy.

 Patients with HPV infection should be evaluated for other sexually transmitted infections: syphilis and gonorrhea, as well as HIV, hepatitis B virus (HBV), hepatitis C virus (HCV), and chlamydial infections.